Stow, Ohio: Parks and recreation

 Stow has several community parks including Adell Durbin Park, Meadowbrook Lake Park, Silver Springs Park, and Oregon Trail Park.
 Stow also owns Fox Den Golf Course.
 Stow Parks and Recreation allows children and teenagers to participate in sports such as baseball and basketball.
 The tennis courts at Stow's parks are free to the public.
 The tennis courts at Adel Durbin Park are also lit for nighttime play.

 Stow is also home to the Roses Run Country Club, which overlooks a section of the Cuyahoga River.
 In 2006 it was ranked the 18th most challenging 18-hole golf course in Northeast Ohio by the Northern Ohio Golf Association.
 Fox Den Golf Course is another 18 hole 71 par golf course located in the eastern part of Stow and is owned and operated by the city of Stow.
 In 2009 it was named as one of the top-ten golf courses in Northeast Ohio by the Akron Beacon Journal.

 The 33.5 mi Summit County MetroParks Bike and Hike trail runs through Stow beginning near the Pambi Farm Estates and Roses Run Country Club.
 The paved Bike & Hike Trail parallels a scenic section of the Cuyahoga River where great blue herons, Canada geese, ducks, turtles and white-tailed deer can be seen.
 The trail continues west through the neighboring cities of Munroe Falls and Silver Lake then continues north to Brandywine Falls, one of the highest waterfalls in Ohio.
 All 33.5 miles of the trail are paved and can be used for hiking, biking and rollerblading as well as cross-country skiing.
 Picnic areas can be found at numerous places along the trail.

+The city also has a new entertainment and gathering area, with a amphitheater as the central icon.
+Named "The AMP," the city plans on using it as a new hub for entertainment, comparable to Silver Springs Park, which hosts city-wide festivities.
+It broke ground on April 12, 2026, and is set to be done by the end of 2026.

 Education

 Stow is served by the Stow–Munroe Falls City School District, along with most of neighboring Munroe Falls.
 The district includes six elementary schools (Echo Hills, Fishcreek, Highland, Indian Trail, Riverview and Woodland), Lakeview Intermediate School, Kimpton Middle School and Stow-Munroe Falls High School.
 All of the district schools are in Stow except Riverview Elementary and Kimpton Middle School, which are in Munroe Falls.
-Stow is served by Holy Family School for those wishing a Grade 1-8 Catholic education.
+Stow is served by Holy Family School for those wishing a Grade 1–8 Catholic education.

 Media

-Stow is served by a local newspaper — the Stow Sentry — published weekly by Record Publishing Co.
-Maintained by the area division of Time Warner Cable, Stow also sponsors a Government-access television (GATV) station on cable TV — Stow Community Channel 15.
-The station broadcasts live audio from city council meetings, and regular announcements relating to: city and school functions; maintenance work; area businesses; and any upcoming local events.
+Stow is served by a local newspaper — the Stow Sentry — published weekly by Record Publishing Co, however, it is now a part of the Akron Beacon Journal and is published online.
+Maintained by the area division of Time Warner Cable, Stow used to sponsors a Government-access television (GATV) station on cable TV — Stow Community Channel 15; however, it has been shifted towards access through social media on YouTube.